manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 I started coding my portfolio with NextJs, docs were easy to follow, but implementing myself from scratch is another story, but I managed to complete 30% of the portfolio.
 And I should level up my CSS skills.
 Happy Coding!

+### Day 50: December 23, 2019
+**Today's Progress**: Started Coding My Portfolio with Next.js.

+Day 2 of learning and implementing NextJs in my portfolio, everything seems to be working fine.
+Tomorrow I have to do some basic styling.
+Happy Coding!
+#webdevelopment #coding #CodeNewbie #helloworld